Prostitution in South Korea: China

 During the Autumn symposium held at Sinyang Humanities Hall of Seoul National University organized by Korean Association of Women's Studies, Jung Jae-won, a senior researcher of Institute for Gender Research of Seoul National University presented the survey results regarding current state of purchase of sexual services practiced by Korean men abroad.
 According to the survey presentation regarding “international expansion of Korean-type sex industry and commercial sex culture,” Korean men buy sex with Chinese prostitutes all over China.

-It is estimated that there are more than 100 brothels (KTV) exclusively for South Korean men in Qingdao of China, which is the example of this city only.
-The survey shows that some brothel(KTV) for Korean men has each 150-300 Chinese women engaged in commercial sex.
-It is reported that a brothel(KTV) of Shanghai where South Korean men are regular customers has more than 500 Chinese prostitutes.
+It is estimated that there are more than 100 brothels (KTV) exclusively for South Korean men in Qingdao of China, and this 100 figure is only for one city.
+The survey shows that some brothels (KTV) for Korean men each have 150-300 Chinese women engaged in commercial sex.
+It is reported that a brothel (KTV) in Shanghai where South Korean men are regular customers has more than 500 Chinese prostitutes.

 In 2007 it was reported that there were 33 online web sites linking Korean men to Chinese prostitutes.
-Many Korean men have used sex tour in groups with friends and co-workers.
-In 2013, the Korea Tourism Association filed a complaint with the police against some Internet site for arranging sex service by Chinese prostitutes for Korean men in China.
+Many Korean men have used sex tours in groups with friends and co-workers.
+In 2013, the Korea Tourism Association filed a complaint with the police against an Internet site for arranging sex services by Chinese prostitutes for Korean men in China.